 Curator Contact Info: Sarah Cannell, c/o Cinnamon Gallery, The Raveningham Centre, Beccles Road, Raveningham, Norfolk, NR14 6NU. firstname.lastname@example.org 07718 390108.

 Waveney Valley Sculpture Trail, The Raveningham Centre, Beccles Road, Raveningham, Norfolk, NR14 6NU.

 The Sculpture Trail will be open Friday 17th August to Sunday 16th September 2018 daily 10 – 5pm.
 Entry to the trail is free for 18 and under, £5 for adults and £4 for W&BA members.

-The Sculpture Trail is located in a natural environment, so the paths are quite uneven in places.
-The land varies and can be uneven and a little soft underfoot even in the summer.
+The Sculpture Trail is located in a natural environment, the land varies and can be uneven and a little soft underfoot even in the summer.
 We try to limit the number of nettles but also keep patches for insects and butterflies so please wear suitable footwear, especially when the weather is wet.
 Photography is permitted as long as the photographs are not used for any commercial purposes.
 Well behaved dogs on leads are welcome.

 Sarah Cannell – Curator – firstname.lastname@example.org – 07718 390108

 Liz Cannell – Site Manager – firstname.lastname@example.org – 01508 548406